 Industry Expected Performance

 All tasks must be performed according to the applicable jurisdictional codes and standards.
 All health and safety standards must be respected and observed.
 Work should be done efficiently and to a high quality without material waste or environmental damage.
 All requirements of the manufacturer, client specifications, the Occupational Health and Safety (OH&S) Acts, and Workplace Hazardous Materials Information System (WHMIS) regulations must be met.
 Auto body and collision technicians should work professionally to meet OEM and industry service specifications, structural integrity and client expectations.
 At a journeyperson level of performance, all tasks must be done with minimal direction and supervision.
 As a journeyperson progresses in their career there is an expectation they continue to upgrade their skills and knowledge to maintain pace with industry and promote continuous learning in their trade through mentoring of apprentices.

 It is expected that journeypersons are able to understand and communicate in either English or French, which are Canada’s official languages.
 English or French are the common languages of business as well as languages of instruction in apprenticeship programs.

 The CCDA and ESDC wish to express sincere appreciation for the contribution of the many tradespersons, industrial establishments, professional associations, labour organizations, provincial and territorial government departments and agencies, and all others who contributed to this publication.

 Special thanks are offered to the following representatives who contributed greatly to the original draft of the standard and provided expert advice throughout its development:

 This standard was prepared by the Apprenticeship and Sectoral Initiatives Directorate of ESDC.
-The coordinating, facilitating and processing of this standard were undertaken by employees of the standards development team of the Trades and Apprenticeship Division and the Government of Alberta, the host jurisdiction for this trade.
+The coordinating, facilitating and processing of this standard were undertaken by employees of the standards development team of the Trades and Apprenticeship Division and of the Government of British Columbia, the host jurisdiction for this trade.